-Personalization is one of the most popular trends in ecommerce.
+Personalization is one of the most popular trends in eCommerce.
 Customers want to be approached individually, with solutions based specifically on their needs.
-Reminding customers of what they’ve achieved and setting milestones in their use of your products strengthens customer relationships, encourages them to keep learning and paves the way for success stories.
+Reminding customers what they’ve achieved and setting milestones in their use of your products strengthens customer relationships, encourages them to keep learning, and paves the way for success stories.

 9. Put the Client in the spotlight

-Leverage existing customers in your marketing efforts, not just for you, but also to bring them additional visibility and credibility.
-Case studies, guest speakers at webinars, video testimonials, are great examples of how you can do this.
-A customer-centric mind-set not only enhances your business, but also helps you connect better with potential clients.
+Leverage existing customers in your marketing efforts, not just for your own goals, but also to bring them additional visibility and credibility.
+Case studies, guest speakers at webinars, video testimonials – these are all great examples of how you can do this.
+A customer-centric mindset not only enhances your business, but also helps you connect better with potential clients.

 10. Go beyond your product

 Let’s face it: there’s always going to be a product similar to yours, so your clients still have a choice, even if they are currently sticking with your business.
 Chances are, they will not stay if you don’t continuously improve.

 And remember: it’s not just about your product, it’s about the overall outcome for your client – what are they aiming to achieve by using your product and how else can you help them do that?
 Can a new partnership help your client use your product more efficiently or enhance certain aspects of their work?
 Can additional integrations or plug-ins enhance your application to make it more appealing to your client and increase their stickiness?

 “After you set a precedence of value-based engagements, your customers will look forward to your outreach as they see it as an opportunity to save time, save money, or mitigate risk.” – Ellie Wu, Senior Director of Customer Experience Transformation at SAP Concur.

 11. Leverage customer advocacy as a competitive advantage